learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 ## Include dummy variables

-We haven't included dummy variables so far: let's use our "object" variables again and create dummies
+Your model hasn't included dummy variables so far: let's use the "object" variables again and create dummies

 ```python